 When to File

-File this application for Delaware Dentist Academic licensure if you are a full-time director, chairperson, or attending faculty member of a hospital‑based dental, oral and maxillofacial surgery or other dental specialty residency program.
+File an application for Delaware Dentist Academic licensure if you are a full-time director, chairperson, or attending faculty member of a hospital‑based dental, oral and maxillofacial surgery or other dental specialty residency program.
 The program must be

 - based in Delaware, and